 When it comes to power, few women know more about it than QUT Adjunct Professor Else Shepherd.
-One of the few Australian women in 1965 to graduate university with an engineering degree, Professor Shepherd forged an impressive career that placed her at the top of Queensland’s power industry.
+One of the few Australian women in 1965 to graduate university with an electrical engineering degree, Professor Shepherd forged an impressive career that placed her at the top of Queensland’s power industry.

 In its centenary publication - Anything is Possible: 100 Australian Engineering Leaders - peak industry body Engineers Australia recognised Professor Shepherd’s achievements as an educator, entrepreneur and leader of the country’s 1700km power transmission network for almost two decades.